 - acting for oxio in the $100 million acquisition of its telecommunications operations by Cogeco Connexion Inc.; and

 - acting for Athos Commemorative Services Inc. in its acquisition of Memoria.

-As an intelligence analyst at a Tel Aviv-based security firm, Gabriel analyzed geopolitical trends in the Middle East, helping corporate clients navigate a complex business environment.
-Passionate about politics, he also worked as a parliamentary assistant to Canada’s Minister of International Trade and, more recently, as a political advisor to two consul generals in a foreign diplomatic mission.
-At McCarthy Tétrault, he endeavours to find legal and business solutions for clients facing privacy, data protection, and cybersecurity issues.
+Prior to joining the firm, Gabriel held several positions in the fields of politics, diplomacy, and security.
+As an Intelligence Analyst at a Tel Aviv-based security firm, he analyzed geopolitical trends in the Middle East, helping corporate clients navigate a complex business environment.
+He also worked as a Parliamentary Assistant to Canada’s Minister of International Trade and, more recently, as a Director of Political and Public Affairs in a foreign diplomatic mission where he was the senior political advisor to two consul generals.

 Gabriel holds a bachelor’s degree in political science from Concordia University (B.A.
 2013), a master’s degree in political science from the University of Ottawa (M.A.
 2015), a master’s degree in security and diplomacy from Tel Aviv University (M.A.
 2017), and a joint bachelor’s degree in civil law and juris doctor from McGill University (B.C.L./J.D.
 2020).
 He also pursued doctoral studies in international relations at the University of Toronto.
 His graduate research, which was published in peer-reviewed journals, explored the strategic, moral, and political implications of using new technologies such as artificial intelligence and drones in military and counterterrorism campaigns.

 Gabriel was admitted to the Quebec Bar in 2022.
 He is fluent in French and English.